Seven Tips For Having More Intimate Sex

 Couples can also show intimacy toward each other without having sex.
 An act of love, such as asking how someone feels when they arrive home from work or greeting them with a kiss, may also be a form of intimacy.

-To help focus your energy on the intimate and emotional aspects of your relationship, it can be helpful to practice intimate acts that aren’t sex-related.
+To help improve other aspects of your relationship, you may want to practice intimate acts that aren’t sex-related.
 Here are some ideas to get started:

 Partners don’t necessarily have to practice non-sexual methods to improve their emotional connection.
 However, these methods may complement sexual intimacy in the bedroom.
 Think about the impression you want to make on your partner and act accordingly to make that impact.